robric/CN2-testings/README.md

 This is a major change in our configuration plane, as contrail logic is being migrated to the kube API thanks to custom ressources.
 This will make Contrail being as easy to consume as any application.
 Install it, take your manifest to buid your networking logic and here you go: you get advanced container routing with advanced networking functionalities.

 For example, check out below the definition of a BGP peering toward a physical router (MX).
-Networkers will notice the rich afi/safi support (address-family) and figure out how connectivity and integration becomes simple MP-BGP control plane.
+Networkers will notice the rich afi/safi support (address-family) and figure out how connectivity and integration becomes simple thanks to an advanced MP-BGP control plane.

 ```
 cat mx.yaml